 A generation ago, child sexual abuse was as insignificant as the internet in the minds of most parents.
 Now, the internet brings us stories of child sexual abuse, including stories of children whose sexual abuse was facilitated by the internet.
 However, correlation does not equal causation, and here are some things to keep in mind:

-—– The ACE study, which was conducted in the 1990’s, of people who mostly grew up in the 1940’s and 1950’s, showed that over 20% of participants were sexually abused as children.
+The Adverse Childhood Experience (ACE) study, which was conducted in the 1990’s, of people who mostly grew up in the 1940’s and 1950’s, showed that over 20% of participants were sexually abused as children.
 This means child sexual abuse was an epidemic in our culture long before the internet and smartphones.

 Before the rise of the internet, sex offenders met their prey and prepared them for abuse in person.
 Typically, they still do.
 Internet communication allows the predator and prey to communicate more, with more privacy, and it may allow the predator to sexualize the process faster.
 Kids do, indeed, patronize online chat rooms and groups, and predators can, indeed, access them.
 Predators often ask kids for sexually suggestive pictures.
 These are gratifying for the predator, they often make the child feel they’re in a “legitimate” relationship, and they are also a source of blackmail if the child decides to tell.
 Remember, usually this is a person the child knows face-to-face.
 When it isn’t, and the child makes the decision to run off with them, the child usually does it with the knowledge and expectation that they are entering into a sexual relationship.